-So it was the article in the Security magazine that then caught our CEO’s eye and her new word came on to her radar – interoperability.
+So it was from this approach that an article in the Security magazine caught our CEO’s eye and her new word came on to her radar – interoperability.
 This word sums up Mrs Sandbrook’s own thinking, on the need for closer ties between private security (or enforcement) and public safety.
-It is something she has been crafting in Shergroup for 25 years.
 In the enforcement world, Shergroup can rely on a statutory provision to seek police support.
 Outside of this they are a private sector company, whether it be in the UK or US.
 And yet they are delivering services which support policing operations in terms of public safety.

-In fact this one example should be enough to get people scratching their heads over this new word – interoperability.
+In fact, this one acute example should be enough to get people to really dig deep to under this unusual word – interoperability.
 This word is about how the two stakeholders bring their operations together to solve the issue – here the one of critical communication.
 The issue was one of saving the public from an active shooter.
 It doesn’t get any more vital than that.
 A senior police officer commenting on the situation was quoted as saying, “Now you have two elements of armed people responding to the same incident.
 Clearly it makes sense for them to be able to talk to each other.
 Communications deconflict potential problems in a joint response.”

 The article goes on to say how to create true interoperability, changes have to be made both by the police and by private security.
-And that’s absolute fine – it’s a question of evolving and learning from incidents – some of which are so awful they should speed up the implementation process.
-The Mandalay Bay shooting is yet another example of the need for faster thinking.
+It’s a question of evolving and learning from incidents – some of which are so awful they should speed up the implementation process.
+The Mandalay Bay shooting is an extreme and terrifying example of the need for faster thinking.

 The article calls for better training of the private security guarding community, and this is an ongoing requirement – and not just in the United States.